IBM/kif/docs/tutorial.md

 ### 8.3 Readers and RDF

-[🚧 This section is under construction. 🚧]
+[🚧 This section is under construction 🚧]

 ## 9 Entity search